-C name C type Array Element Description (Reference) Unit (Format) Allowed Range orbit_id xo_orbit id - Structure that contains the orbit data - - orbit_type long Define the type of orbit representation, i.e. absolute or relative orbits in the input/output parameters - Complete start_orbit long First orbit, segment filter Segments will be filtered as from the beggining of first orbit (within orbit range from orbit_scenario_file) First Orbit in the orbit_scenario_file will be used when: Absolute orbit is set to zero.
-Relative orbit and cycle num- ber set to zero. absolute or relative orbit number = 0 or: • absolute orbits ≥start_osf • relative orbits ≤ repeat cycle start_cycle long Cycle number corresponding to the start_orbit.
-Dummy when using relative orbits cycle number = 0 or ≥ first cycle in osf stop_orbit long Last orbit, segment filter.
-When: • stop_orbit = 0 (for orbit_type = XV_ORBIT_ABS) • stop_orbit = 0 and stop_cycle = 0 (for orbit_type = XV_ORBIT_REL) the stop_orbit will be set to the minimum value between: • the last orbit within the orbital change of the start_orbit. • start_orbit+cycle_length-1 (i.e. the input orbit range will be a complete cycle) absolute or relative orbit number = 0 or: • absolute orbits ≥ start_osf • relative orbits ≤repeat cycle stop_cycle long Cycle number corresponding to the stop_orbit.
-Dummy when using relative orbits cycle number = 0 or ≥ first cycle in osf
+C name C type Array Element Description (Reference) Unit (Format) Allowed Range orbit_id xo_orbit id - Structure that contains the orbit data - - orbit_type long - Define the type of orbit representation, i.e. absolute or relative orbits in the input/output parameters.
+Relative orbits only can be used when the orbit_id was initialized with orbital changes (with xo_orbit_init_def or with xo_orbit_init_file plus an OSF file).
+In other cases, only the value XV_ORBIT_ABS can be used. - Complete. start_orbit long - First orbit, segment filter.
+Segments will be filtered as from the beggining of first orbit.
+First Orbit for the orbit initialization will be used when: Absolute orbit is set to zero.
+Relative orbit and cycle number set to zero. absolute or relative orbit number = 0 or: • absolute orbits ≥start_osf • relative orbits ≤ repeat cycle start_cycle long - Cycle number corresponding to the start_orbit.
+Dummy when using absolute orbits cycle number = 0 or ≥ first cycle in osf